The key signs of teething molars in a 1-year-old include irritability, drooling, swollen gums, chewing, and temporary changes in sleep or appetite.

 Some parents find white noise machines helpful in masking environmental sounds that might otherwise wake a restless baby repeatedly throughout the night.

 Patience is key here—this phase doesn’t last forever but requires understanding that sleep regression linked with molar eruption is temporary yet taxing on family dynamics.
+If sleep problems are severe, last for many nights, or come with fever, vomiting, coughing, ear pulling, or poor feeding, check with a pediatrician to rule out illness.

 The Role of Oral Hygiene During Molar Teething Phase